socratese/notes/README.md

 # CHANNELS & EVENTS (PAID SERVER)

-- Add a **gamified leaderboard** for checkouts and total value taken.
+- Add a **gamified leaderboard** for checkouts and total value earned.
-- **Events/Content**: Weekly calls, lessons, tutorials (coordinate with Charles and Jef for planning).
+- **Events/Content**: Weekly calls, lessons, tutorials.
+Coordinate with Charles and Jef for planning.
+- Use member success stories as **social proof** during the onboarding phase to help new members visualize their own success.

 ---

 # CHURN AND CANCELLED USERS

 - **Ask for reasons** in the support ticket.
-- If solvable, assist them in resolving the issue.
+- If solvable, assist them in resolving the issue. **Use pain of disconnect benefits** to show them what they lose by cancelling.
-- If not, allow them to leave but **note their emails** for future offers.
+- If not resolvable, allow them to leave but **note their emails** for future offers.

+### Member Save Sequence

+1. Create a **churn prevention flow** where you personally check in with members before they cancel.
+2. Use open tickets to understand their challenges and offer solutions.
+3. **Resell the benefits** of the software and show them how their problem can be solved.
+4. Provide examples of success stories from similar users.
+5. If all else fails, collect feedback and keep them in the loop for future deals or updates.